eclipse-thingweb/node-wot/packages/cli/README.md

 To debug, use the option `--inspect` or `--inspect-brk` if you want to hang until your debug client is connected.
 Then start [Chrome Dev Tools](chrome://inspect) or [vscode debugger](https://code.visualstudio.com/docs/nodejs/nodejs-debugging#_attaching-to-nodejs) or your preferred v8 inspector to debug your code.

-For further details check: `wot-servient --help`
+For further details check: `node-wot --help`

 ### Examples